 Gamma Knife Radiosurgery

-Gamma Knife radiosurgery at the INI is typically performed as an outpatient procedure.
+Gamma Knife radiosurgery at OSF INI is typically performed as an outpatient procedure.
 Once a patient's case is reviewed by our Gamma Knife Team and approved as appropriate, the patient is scheduled for treatment.

 When a patient arrives at the Gamma Knife Center, treatment consists of four steps: